davycheng123/AmazonRainforestWithAI/README.md

 This would include finding a better balance for growing and dying trees.
 When we know the rates and factors that are contributing, we will be able to predict the future of rainforests if we continue to treat the rainforests the way we have been.
 And when we can predict the future using the current rates, we can proactively curb the rate of deforestation.

 ## Visuals
-Simulation is still on developing process
+Simulation is done with see able locations on the maps:
-- We have made some progress with kepler
-- The State of the Trees are showed but not on our desired location.
-- We are trying to work with real location for the next step

 Current visualization state can be seen with the 2 simulation samples in .html format.
 - 2 year simulation is viewable and settings changeable.